GeorgeArgyros/sflearn/README.md

 to convert the infered models into BEK programs (see the [BEK tutorial](www.rise4fun.com/Bek/tutorial)).

-The primary target of these algorithms are the inference of string manipulating programs such as HTML encoders used to sanitize untrusted user input.
+The primary target of these algorithms is the inference of string manipulating programs such as HTML encoders used to sanitize untrusted user input.

 For more details, see the paper: